makman568/algofun/pq/traffic/consensus_traffic.md

 *   **Next Votes (Liveness):** ≈ 477
 *   **Total Theoretical Generation (Core + Next): ≈ 1084 messages per round**

 This view is useful for understanding the raw output of the sortition algorithm and forms the conservative basis for bandwidth planning.
+In steady-state rounds (no Next votes) the model therefore projects **≈607 core messages per round**, a figure now directly comparable to the ≈970 messages actually observed.

-### 9.2 Empirical Validation of the Model
+### 9.2 Empirical Insights and Open Questions

-The **Empirically Observed Traffic**, collected via instrumentation, validates the protocol's behavior and optimizations:
+The **Empirically Observed Traffic**, collected via instrumentation, yields three conclusions:
-1.  **Threshold Termination is Confirmed:** The number of *on-time* votes observed by the node (Avg: ~305 Soft, ~143 Cert) is consistently lower than the theoretical maximum.
-This proves the efficiency of the threshold termination mechanism, which halts the processing of votes once a weight quorum is achieved.
+1.  **Threshold Termination is Confirmed:** The number of *on-time* votes observed by the node (Avg: ~305 Soft, ~143 Cert) is consistently lower than the theoretical maximum, demonstrating that quorum weight, not committee size, determines when a step stops relaying votes.
-2.  **Source of Late Traffic is Identified:** The granular `late_` vote metrics confirm that messages arriving after a step is complete are the remaining `soft` and `cert` votes from the committee, not `Next` votes as previously hypothesized.
-This gives a clearer picture of message flow over time.
+2.  **Source of Late Traffic is Identified:** The granular `late_` vote metrics confirm that messages arriving after a step is complete are the remaining `soft` and `cert` votes from the theoretical committee, not `Next` votes as previously hypothesized.

-For practical bandwidth modeling and capacity planning, one should use the **Total Theoretical Generation (~1084 messages/round)**, as this represents the total number of messages the network must be prepared to handle, regardless of whether an individual node processes them as "on-time" or "late".

-## 10. Implications for Post-Quantum Upgrades

-For Falcon Envelope bandwidth calculations, the **Total Theoretical Generation of ~1,084 messages per round** (composed of ~607 core consensus votes and ~477 liveness-related Next votes) provides the most robust and appropriate basis for modeling.

-While the empirical analysis shows that any single node only processes a fraction of these as "on-time" votes, the network as a whole must still bear the load of the entire generated message set.
-Using the theoretical maximum is the correct, conservative approach because it is independent of observational artifacts (like a node's position) and represents the total number of messages the network must be prepared to relay in a given round.

-Using the theoretical maximum ensures:
-- **Conservative capacity planning**: Provisions for the total generated traffic, not just what one node sees as useful.
-- **Reproducible estimates**: Anyone can verify the projection from first principles using the protocol parameters.
-- **Topology independence**: The calculation is not skewed by a single node's perspective or network position.

-### 10.1 Per-Peer Bandwidth Model

-The theoretical message count represents the **per-peer traffic flow** that any two nodes (relay-to-relay, relay-to-participation, or participation-to-participation) should model in the unoptimized case.
-This is not aggregate bandwidth across all peer connections, but rather the bandwidth for a single peer relationship.

-**Key insight:** The ~1,084 messages/round figure models the flow of *distinct consensus messages* between any pair of connected nodes, regardless of node type.
-The total aggregate bandwidth a node experiences scales with its number of peer connections, but the per-peer flow remains constant.

-**Bandwidth projections (per-peer basis):**
-- **Per-envelope overhead**: 1.3-1.8 KB (Falcon-1024 signature + metadata)
-- **Daily bandwidth (envelopes only)**: 1,084 × 1.5 KB × 30,316 rounds/day ≈ **49 GB/day**
-- **Range**: ~42-59 GB/day (using 1.3-1.8 KB envelope sizes)
-- **Total bandwidth with baseline (baseline + envelopes)**: **~45-67 GB/day**, assuming today's 3-8 GB/day baseline continues

-**Note:** Actual aggregate bandwidth experienced by a node depends on its number of peer connections.
-A relay node with many peers will experience proportionally higher aggregate traffic, while a participation node with fewer peers will experience lower aggregate traffic.
-However, the per-peer message flow remains consistent across node types.
+3.  **Total Messages Exceed Theory:** When late votes are included, the node processes ~629 soft and ~335 cert votes per round on average—materially higher than the ≈354/233 unique-voter expectations.
+This indicates that the current theoretical model underestimates real message volume, motivating further investigation into proposal-level counting, deduplication semantics, or other instrumentation factors.

+For practical bandwidth modeling, the theoretical generation rate remains the conservative lower bound, but capacity planning must now consider the empirically measured totals as evidence that the network routinely carries more distinct messages than the baseline projection.

-## 11. Conclusion
+## 10. Conclusion

-This paper provides a robust model for understanding Algorand's consensus traffic through theoretical derivation and empirical validation.
-The **Total Theoretical Generation of ~1,084 messages per round** (including core consensus and liveness votes) represents the correct, conservative upper bound for total network traffic, derived from first principles.

-The empirical data, enhanced with granular logging, validates the core mechanics of the protocol.
-It confirms that "threshold termination" drastically reduces the number of *on-time* votes needed by any single node, and it correctly identifies the remaining "late" traffic as soft and cert votes arriving after quorum is met.

-**This theoretical figure models the per-peer message flow between any two connected nodes in the network**, regardless of whether they are relay nodes, participation nodes, or any other node type.
-The aggregate bandwidth a node experiences scales with its number of peer connections, but the per-peer traffic flow remains constant and topology-independent.

-For capacity planning and protocol upgrades, the theoretical maximum provides a conservative, reproducible upper bound that is topology-independent and verifiable by anyone with access to the protocol parameters and stake distribution.
-The close alignment between theory (~1,084) and observation (~1,077) supports the conclusion that this theoretical calculation accurately models real network behavior while providing appropriate safety margin for worst-case scenarios.
+This paper now presents a two-part narrative: the theoretical derivation establishes the minimum number of unique voters implied by the protocol parameters and stake snapshot, while the empirical measurements show that the network often relays substantially more distinct votes per round than the theoretical model predicts.
+Threshold termination and late-vote composition behave exactly as specified, but the observed surplus of cert and soft votes highlights an unresolved discrepancy that must be explained before the model can be considered complete.

+For capacity planning and future protocol upgrades, the theoretical maximum remains a reproducible baseline.
+However, operators should treat the empirically measured totals (~629 soft, ~335 cert, ~970 core messages) as the practical indicator of present-day network load, and further analysis is required to determine whether this surplus stems from multi-proposal voting, logging methodology, or deeper protocol dynamics.

 ---
 ## Appendix: Source Code References